AlexSD92/SalesBase/README.md

     - Notice that Heroku has created a 'DATABASE_URL' for use later.
     - Include requirements.txt as a key and copy all of the contents of your requirements.txt in to the value field.
     - Within your project folder and in the settings.py file, you should find a 'SECRET_KEY'.
 Include this as a key and the secret key as the value.
 You can edit this to be whatever you like, just be sure to include it in your Config vars.
-    - Finally, you need to deal with any static files.
+    - Finally, for development, you will need to disable the collection of static files.
 The file key value pair you need to add is 'DISABLE_COLLECTSTATIC=1'.
-    - An alternative would be to use WhiteNoise.
-The documentation for installing whitenoise to a django project can be found [here](http://whitenoise.evans.io/en/stable/).
-If you are using WhiteNoise, then you don't need to set DISABLE_STATIC in Heroku.
 23. Click on 'Add Buildpack' and select python, then 'Save changes'.

 ##### The final things you need to do locally

 24. At the top of your settings.py file, '*import os*' and '*import dj_database_url*'.
-25. Decide whether you want to set your 'DEBUG' as True or False.
+25. Ensure DEBUG is set to True for development purposes or True for production.
 26. Set your 'ALLOWED_HOST' to ['[*your heroku project name*].herokuapp.com'].
 For example, 'ALLOWED_HOSTS = ['salesbase.herokuapp.com']
 27. Comment out the existing database and include a new DATABASE setting.
     - Go back to your Heroku config vars and grab the DATABASE_URL key value.